- Improve technical functionality and remember user preferences

 - The right to ask what personal data that we hold about you at any time

-- The right to ask us to update and correct or delete any personal data that we hold about you free of charge; and
+- The right to ask us to update and correct any personal data that we hold about you free of charge;

 - The right to opt out of any communications that we may send you.